alexrobincrabbe/Brain_tumour_diagnostic/README.md

 - Create Machine Learning performance page
     * Create function to generate content for the ML performance page
-    * Import and add the page to the streamlit app
+    * Import and add the page to the Streamlit app
     * Show loss and accuracy curves for training and validation sets
     * Show metrics on test set
     * Show precision and recall curves for training and validation sets, for each label

 - Create brain tumour diagnostics page (addresses business requirement 2)
     * Create function to generate content for the brain tumour diagnostic page
-    * Import and add the page to the streamlit app
+    * Import and add the page to the Streamlit app
-    * create functions to load images and make predictions using the model
+    * Create functions to load images and make predictions using the model
-    * Plot the probailities of each label
+    * Plot the probabilities of each label

 - Create project hypothesis page
     * Create function to generate content for the project hypothesis page
-    * Import and add the page to the streamlit app
+    * Import and add the page to the Streamlit app

 - Create MRI scan visualiser page  (addresses business requirement 1)
     * Create function to generate content for the MRI scan visualiser page
-    * Import and add the page to the streamlit app
+    * Import and add the page to the Streamlit app
     * Create function to load and display montage of images
-    * Create functions to load and display average image and variablity for each label
+    * Create functions to load and display average image and variability for each label
     * Create function to load and display difference between average image for each pair of labels

 ## ML Business Case

-- We aim to develop a machine learning model to predict whether a brain MRI scan falls into one of four categories: glioma, meningioma, pituitary tumor, or healthy.
+- The aim is to develop a machine learning model to predict whether a brain MRI scan falls into one of four categories: glioma, meningioma, pituitary tumour, or healthy.
 The model is a supervised, multi-class, single-label classification model based on historical MRI scan image data.
-- Our ideal outcome is to provide radiologists with a faster and more reliable diagnostic tool to classify MRI brain scans, assisting them in identifying brain abnormalities or confirming healthy cases more accurately and efficiently.
+- The ideal outcome is to provide radiologists with a faster and more reliable diagnostic tool to classify MRI brain scans, assisting them in identifying brain abnormalities or confirming healthy cases more accurately and efficiently.
 - The model success metrics are:
-    * Recall and precision of at least 0.7 accross all labels
+    * Recall and precision of at least 0.7 across all labels

-- The model output is defined as a label for the MRI scan, indicating the predicted category (glioma, meningioma, pituitary tumor, or healthy) along with the associated probability score for each category.
-The medical team will upload MRI scans to the App, and predictions will be made on the fly, not in batches.
+- The model output is defined as a label for the MRI scan, indicating the predicted category (glioma, meningioma, pituitary tumour, or healthy) along with the associated probability score for each category.
+The medical team will upload MRI scans to the pp, and predictions will be made on the fly, not in batches.
 These predictions can be used by radiologists as a support tool during their diagnostic process.
-Heuristics:
-- The current diagnostic process for detecting brain abnormalities in MRI scans requires experienced radiologists to carefully analyze images, often involving manual inspection.
+- The current diagnostic process for detecting brain abnormalities in MRI scans requires experienced radiologists to carefully analyse images, often involving manual inspection.
 The process is time-consuming and subject to human variability, which can lead to errors or inconsistencies in diagnosis.
-This is especially problematic in under-resourced hospitals or diagnostic centers that are experiencing high demand and understaffing.
+This is especially problematic in under-resourced hospitals or diagnostic centres that are experiencing high demand and understaffing.
 By introducing an AI-powered diagnostic tool, radiologists will be able to make faster, more consistent decisions, improving the quality of patient care.
 Furthermore, the tool will assist in areas where there is a shortage of radiologists, helping to alleviate diagnostic bottlenecks.

 ## Dashboard Design